HSF/hsf.github.io/notes.md

 # Technical Notes

+The HEP Software Foundation technical note series was created to provide a curated, archival home for documents arising from or relevant to the activities of the HSF.
+All suggestions for including documents in the series are welcome.

 The Technical Notes policy is set out in the first technical note.
-Finalised notes and some of the later stages of the acceptance process are stored in the HSF GitHub repository.
+Finalized notes and some of the later stages of the acceptance process are stored in the HSF GitHub repository.

 {:.table .table-hover .table-condensed .table-striped}
 | TN Number  | Title           | Authors     | Download    |